NaregAmirianMegan/hft-verilog-generator/README.md

   }
 }
 ```
 The signals in the json file should match the fields in the .csv that will be used for backtesting.
+Refrain from using verilog keywords like module, time, begin, etc...
 ### Example 1
 Ex1
 ### Example 2